How to Apply

 - A resume or CV

 - Unofficial transcript(s) from all colleges/universities attended (in English).
 Note: Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
-Visit our How to Apply page for additional details and FAQs.
+Visit the Georgetown’s Graduate School of Arts & Sciences How to Apply page for additional details and FAQs.

 - While we no longer require that applicants submit a GRE or GMAT score, it can be helpful in cases where: the undergraduate academic record is not as strong as other parts of the application; the applicant has not yet completed significant coursework in microeconomics, macroeconomics, and statistics (or they completed that coursework many years ago); or when the undergraduate GPA may be hard to interpret.
 We recommend thinking objectively about the strengths and weaknesses of your application and asking yourself if there are areas of your application that it would be helpful to balance with an additional data point.
 We consider applications very holistically, and sometimes, additional data in the form of standardized test scores can help address weaknesses in other areas of an application.

 - Applicants holding an undergraduate degree from an institution where English was not the primary language of instruction are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).